-Canada Life also offers a share purchase program to its employees, except for those who participate in the Canada Life defined benefit registered pension plan, as per the terms and conditions of that plan.
+We also offer share purchase programs to our employees (except for those who participate in the Canada Life defined benefit registered pension plan, as per the terms and conditions of that plan).
 Messrs.
-Mahon and Srivastava participate in the share purchase program offered to other eligible employees and can purchase shares of Lifeco through payroll deductions.
+Mahon and Nielsen, and Ms. Tomlin, participate in the Canadian share purchase program offered to other eligible employees and can purchase shares of Lifeco through payroll deductions.
 Under this program, Canada Life makes contributions equal to 50% of the participant's contribution (subject to a maximum employee contribution of 5% of salary) which is used to purchase Lifeco's shares.
+Mr. Harney participates in the share purchase program for Ireland-based employees.
+Under this program, employees may use a portion of their annual bonus (if applicable) to purchase Lifeco shares.
+Employees may purchase additional Lifeco shares by making a one-time contribution from their base salary, up to a maximum of the amount purchased from their annual bonus.
+Total share purchase amounts are capped by the company and subject to regulation.